 Biking is one of the best ways to travel.
-Having your own bike gives you more freedom compared to relying on public transportation.
-On a bike you can cover more ground than hiking.
+It gives you more freedom compared to relying on public transportation.
+On a bike, you can cover more ground than hiking.
 Bikes also give you more access to dirt roads and trails inaccessible to other vehicles.

 What is bikepacking?

-Villegas is part of the fun-loving community made up of bikepacking veterans, newbie riders, and those who just love bicycles and the outdoors.
+Villegas is part of the fun-loving community made up of veterans, newbie riders, and those who just love bicycles and the outdoors.
 Established in 2015, the group aims to promote the beauty of the Philippines by biking, bikepacking, and bike touring in general, one island at a time.
-The Bikepacking Philippines Facebook group currently has over 5,000 members, all of whom share tips and stories of their bikepacking adventures.

-“Instead of backpacks, cyclists use bike-specific bags like panniers, saddle bags, frame bag, handle bar bags, and top tube bags to carry their gear and go touring and camping,” explains Villegas.
+“Instead of backpacks, cyclists use bike-specific bags like panniers, saddle bags, frame bags, handlebar bags, and top tube bags to carry their gear and go touring and camping,” explains Villegas.

-“There are those who want to distinguish bikepacking from bike touring and define bikepacking as limited only to mountain bikes and exploring the trails, spending at least a night outdoors using tents or hammocks and/or sleeping bags.
-For our Bikepacking Philippines group though, we take the more general and ‘non-purist’ definition,” he says.
+“There are those who want to distinguish bikepacking from bike touring and define bikepacking as limited only to mountain bikes and exploring the trails, spending at least a night outdoors using tents, hammocks or sleeping bags.
+For Bikepacking Philippines though, we take the more general and ‘non-purist’ definition,” he says.

 Villegas likens it to the general practice of low-cost, independent travel of backpacking, which involves carrying everything, staying in inexpensive lodging such as youth hostels, meeting locals, and seeing sights.
 The only difference is that they have their bikes with them all the way.